The Situation

 The Solution

-KADARAG was deployed on a single server already present in the firm's office.
-The full document corpus — 180 client dossiers, approximately 14,000 files — was indexed over a weekend.
+KADARAG was deployed on an existing server in the company's own infrastructure.
+The full document library — 18,000 files across manuals, procedures, specifications, and project folders — was indexed over a single weekend without interrupting normal operations.

 The Results